fvitello/pleiadi-doc/docs/quickstart/index.rst

 Editing files
 -------------------

 To edit a file, the most convenient way is to use a terminal-based editor.
-Some example are Vi, Vim, Emacs, Nano, mcedit, ne, slap, micro, pico, Joe or mped.
-Vi, Vim, and nano are preinstalled on Pleiadi.
+Some example are Vi, Vim, Emacs, Nano, mcedit, ne, slap, micro, pico, Joe or mped. **Vi, Vim, Emacs, and Nano are preinstalled on Pleiadi**.

 SLURM quick start tutorial
 -------------------